quantumlib/Qualtran/docs/reference/qualtran/symbolics/types.md

 ## Functions

+[`TypeIs(...)`](../../qualtran/symbolics/types/TypeIs.md): Special typing form used to annotate the return type of a user-defined type narrower function.

 [`frozen(...)`](../../qualtran/drawing/musical_score/frozen.md): partial(func, *args, **keywords) - new function with partial application of the given arguments and keywords.

 [`is_symbolic(...)`](../../qualtran/symbolics/is_symbolic.md): Returns whether the inputs contain any symbolic object.